colinstoutt/colinstoutt.github.io/README.md

 Three anchor tags.
 About, Projects, and Contact.

 The contact link will have two social logos animate out from the side on hover.

+If I have time I will try to impliment a dark mode/light mode switch.

 ### About section